 23. EAT, DRINK AND BE MERRY WITH YOUR WORK MATES

 Whether you’re gathering a few of your work friends to blow off some steam or the whole crew are going out in force for some corporate craic, the drinks would want to be flowing.
-Because we like to make life as simple as possible for our lovely readers, we’ve put together a list of our favourite spots for a festive feast, a lively atmosphere and some good old fashioned Christmas spirit(s)!
-Check it out here
+A festive feast, a lively atmosphere and some good old fashioned Christmas spirit(s), what more could you ask for?

 24. WANDER THE STREETS LOOKING AT THE SKY